husseini2000/To-Do-List/README.md

 1. Choose option `5`.
 2. Enter the task number to update.
 3. Provide a new task name.
-4. Task will be updated.
+4. The task will be updated.

 ### Loading Saved Tasks
 - Choose option `6` to reload tasks from the JSON file.